rhbarbhaya/rhbarbhaya/README.md

 ## Data Analyst; Business Intelligence Specialist

 ### Currently...
-- 📚 Student at Harrisburg University of Science and Technology studying for my Masters in Analytics
 - 💼 Business Intelligence Specialist
-- 👨‍💻 Learning R and RStudios
+- 👨‍💻 Learning Front End Development

 ### Academics...
 - 👨‍🎓 Master of Engineering in Engineering Management with Specialization in Data Analysis
+- 👨‍🎓 Master of Science in Anlytics with Machine Learning
 - 👨‍🎓 Bachelor of Technology in Electronics and Telecommunications Engineering

 <!-- ### Spotify Playing 🎧